-"Parents love to see that their child is in a classroom that is engaging and stimulating,' Johnson-Korenoski said.
-"If a teacher does not take the time or money to create this kind of environment many parents tend to doubt the ability of the teacher based on this factor alone."
+"Parents love to see that just under the mean national teacher salary of \$54,520. their child is in a classroom that Reimbursement is an option for is engaging and stimulating,' some teachers, though policies sur-Johnson-Korenoski said.
+"If a rounding it vary between schools. teacher does not take the time At Fairview, teachers can or money to create this kind of ask for reimbursement but will environment many parents tend only receive it if the school to doubt the ability of the teacher based on this factor alone."
 Jensen acknowledged that spending her own money on classroom supplies is her own choice, but is worth it in the end.